• Skip to primary navigation

 • Po-Boys: I love Killer Po-Boys in the French Quarter.
 They have options that will keep both meat eaters and vegans happy, which is not easy to find in NOLA!

 • Muffaletta: You can’t beat Central Grocery in the French Quarter, but make sure to stop by early, because they often run out.
 If you ask nicely, they’ll make you a vegetarian muffaletta.
-You can't eat here, so grab your sandwich and some drinks, then find a shady spot along the Mississippi River to enjoy it.
+Grab your sandwich and some drinks, then find a shady spot along the Mississippi River for a picnic.

-• Beignets: Get in line for a table at Cafe Du Monde, then order a big plate of beignets to share (or not) and an iced cafe au lait to wash it all down.
+• Beignets: Get in line for a table at Cafe Du Monde, then order a big plate of beignets to share (or not), along with an iced cafe au lait to wash it all down.
 See if you can get a spot in the air-conditioned indoor section if you're especially hot.

-• Food Halls: Need something to please a group?
-Head to St. Roch Market or Pythian Market, both have lots of options for everyone.
+• Food Hall: Need something to please a group?
+Head to St. Roch Market, which has options for everyone.

 • Upscale: Blow your budget at Commander’s Palace, Galatoire’s, Jacques-Imo’s, or one of the many other iconic New Orleans restaurants.

-• Something Different: Stop by District Donuts, N 7, Carmo, Juan’s Flying Burrito, Red’s Chinese, or Pomelo.
+• Something Different: Stop by District Donuts, N 7, Juan’s Flying Burrito, or Pomelo.

 Looking for more plant based ideas?
 Check out my list of Vegetarian Friendly New Orleans Restaurants!